UK Interest Rates | Interest Chart 2024 | Rwinvest Skip to content

 As you can see, interest rates have fluctuated immensely throughout UK history.

-It is worth mentioning that property investment price growth has slowed dramatically since the highs of November 2022 – so to have interest rates.
+It is worth mentioning that property investment price growth has slowed dramatically since the highs of November 2022.

 A person standing in the middle of a puzzle facing a bag of money